TomasMikula/libretto/docs/basics.md

 ┗━━━━━━━━━━━━┛    ┗━━━━━━━━━━━━┛
 ```

-can be composed into a composite block `g ⚬ f`
+can be composed into a composite component `g ⚬ f`

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓